This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Oh help!
 Oh no!
 It's a Gruffalo

-This summer from 27 June - 31 August we welcome the Gruffalo to Lyme Park.
-Come and see from 11am - 4.30pm the original artwork of Gruffalo illustrator Axel Scheffler and follow the Gruffalo trail through the garden.
-Visit on a Wednesday from 12noon to enjoy a Gruffalo picnic and storytelling on the South Lawn.
+This summer from 27 June - 31 August we welcome the Gruffalo and other Axel Scheffler favourites to Lyme Park.
+Open from 11am - 4.30pm, come and see the original artwork of Gruffalo illustrator Axel Scheffler and follow the trail through the garden.